SeyeAnalytics/NorthWInd-DataBase/README.md

 The directors are planning to expand their customer base in some countries.

-Generate a ranked table from the customers table that displays the customer id,
+Generate a ranked table from the customer's table that displays the customer ID,

 company name, city, country, total quantity, and the ranked value.

 This rank table should be partitioned by country.

 4. There have been some concerns with some of our suppliers.

-The management would like to know the MVP(most valuable players)
+The management would like to know the MVP (most valuable player)

 suppliers and the ones that can be replaced.